vinceskahan/vds-install-weewx-wd-saratoga/README.txt

  - I don't try to support running this multiple times.
 If you need to do so, just remove your destination tree first.

+Lastly, I chose to 'not' fix up the permissions on the saratoga web root, but on Debian with nginx you want everything therein owned as www-data:www-data so Saratoga can write to the cache/ as well as (unfortunately) some files in the saratoga directory.

   vinceskahan@gmail.com - 2014-1210